hyopjs/hyop/README.md

 ## Real World Examples

-Hyop can be used to assign behavior to complex browser side interactions from a MPA.
+Hyop assigns behavior to complex browser side interactions from a MPA.
 I'll show a couple of examples pages with code from a recent project.
 Both examples are from the same project.
-The following tech is used in these examples:
+These examples use following tech:

 - [rmemo](https://github.com/ctx-core/rmemo)
 - [relementjs](https://github.com/relementjs/relementjs)